nazulavanesa/Retail-Transaction-Dasboard/README.md

   These indicators provide a high-level overview of sales performance, profitability, and customer purchasing behavior.

-## B. Business questions
+## B. Business Questions 📌
 This dashboard answers several key business questions, including:

-- How does sales revenue change over time?
+- How is the overall transaction performance of the business in terms of revenue, profit, and number of orders?
-- Which product categories generate the highest revenue and profit?
+- How does sales performance change over time (monthly trend)?
-- What payment methods are most frequently used?
+- Which payment methods contribute the most to revenue and transaction volume?
-- Which categories have the highest sales quantity?
+- Which product categories generate the highest revenue and quantity sold?
 - How does profit compare to revenue across categories?